Dellonath/nlp-cognitive-engine/README.md

         {"intent": "change_password", "confidence": "0.0048914794"},
         {"intent": "alter_personal_data", "confidence": "0.0019387764"},
         {"intent": "check_credit_limit", "confidence": "0.00084826007"}
-    ]
+    ],
+    "response": "I guees you want a credit card.
+You can create a account in this bank and then you can receive a your credit card.
+Thank you.", "created_at": "2022-06-07 18:58:11",
 }
 ```

 Where the user is the message that will be predicted, the intent is the predicted intent and the intents is a list of top 5 intents with their confidence.
+In addition, respose is the response that will be shown to the user and created_at is the date and time when the message was predicted.

 <h2 align="center">
     API